jparrill/ztp-the-hard-way/docs/connected-ZTP-flow-hub-deployment.md

       macAddress: "00:00:00:00:00:11"
 ```

-In a multimaster environment three NMStateConfig will be provided, each of these configs must be configured specifically for each one of the masters.
+In a multi-master environment, three `NMStateConfig` will be provided, each of these configurations must be set specifically for each one of the masters.
 Make sure to provide the correct MAC addresses.

-In this example we configure three masters, where each one of them have a bond0 with a static ip.
+In this example, we configure three masters, where each one of them have a bond0 with a static ip.

 For the first master: